Advice levels

 More information:

-While violent incidents have not typically occurred in areas frequented by tourists, there is a risk of being in the wrong place at the wrong time.
 Always be vigilant and aware of your surroundings.
-In Gothenburg and Malmö gang-related violence does occur more frequently in the city centre, especially at night.
+In Gothenburg and Malmö, gang-related violence does occur more frequently in the city centre, especially at night.

-Pickpocketing and bag-snatching are common and on the rise in Stockholm.
+Pickpocketing and bag snatching are common and on the rise in Stockholm, especially in the Old Town (Gamla Stan)

 Criminals may work in teams.
 One distracts the victim while the other carries out the theft.